Chapter 5 Good Times at Dinner.

 “I see they are here?
 They don’t miss a trick, do they?
 Good god, do they ever think to start this shit at 6:30 in the morning is a bit much?
 Not to mention, they go home so late.”
 Joan states.

 “It’s just how they are.
 I am used to it.
-I don’t pay it any mind.”
+I don’t pay any mind to them.”
 Elizabeth answers.

 “I don’t know how you do it.
 I would have killed the Bitch already.”
 Joan answers.

 Joan was an older woman who lived on her own.
 Elizabeth’s father died years ago from a heart attack.
 She wasn’t like Karen.
 She didn’t need people to do everything for her.
 She could stand on her own two feet.
-She did like spending time with Elizabeth but even though she had her remarks.
-She still wasn’t as bad at Karen.
+She did like spending time with Elizabeth but wasn’t as needy as Karen.
+Joan did have her remarks though yes she still wasn’t as bad at Karen.
+If you were really blunt Karen was just a pain in the ass.

 When a few hours went by, it was time for dinner.
-Everyone sat down to eat.
+Everyone sitting down to eat.
 Elizabeth put out a huge turkey and all the trimmings.
-Everything smelled wonderful.
-It also looked delicious.
+Everything smelled wonderful, It also looked delicious.

 “Oh, here she goes. ” Joan remarks.